Business Events Cairns & Great Barrier Reef

 Delivering above and beyond expectations was a piece of cake for the iconic Australian Great Barrier Reef region.

 An incentive program for an American corporate technology company offered iconic destinations, exclusive experiences, and even a dedicated accompanying children’s program.

-The incentive program created by Australian destination management company ID Events included an exclusive buy-out of the Sheraton Grand Mirage Port Douglas, which has undergone an AUD 40-million-dollar refurbishment.
+The incentive program created by Australian destination management company ID Events included an exclusive buy-out of the Sheraton Grand Mirage Port Douglas, which had recently undergone an AUD 40-million-dollar refurbishment.

 Karen Livermore, Director of Sales and Events for ID Events explains that, “having a resort for their sole use was key to our client’s requirements, and the Sheraton Grand Mirage Port Douglas was the perfect location.